IgorOK22rus/geoscan-lite_eng/camera.rst

 Camera presets
 ___________________

-Geoscan UAVs equipped Sony DSC-RX1RM2 cameras with 2 presets.
+Geoscan UAVs are equipped with 2 presets for Sony DSC-RX1RM2 cameras.

 Use **Mode dial** near ``on\off`` switcher to select preset for your needs.